Descanonge/filefinder/docs/source/pattern.rst

    Similarly, for a string format (s) it can be impossible to separate correctly the alignment padding character (the "fill") from the actual value.
-Here the user is entrusted with making sure that the fill character does not appear in the value (or not at its beginning or end at least).
+Here the user is entrusted with making sure the format fill character is adapted to the expected values to parse.

 .. _bool: